-Trail Running – Kate have fallen in love with striding along winding, pine-needle-covered pathways during their time in this little town.
+Trail Running – Kate and Sean have fallen in love with striding along winding, pine-needle-covered pathways during their time in this little town.
 A bit of grumbling is heard when running buddies invite us out to run and there is pavement underfoot.

 Canmore has so many lovely, tree-lined trails that lead up and down the sides of Mt.
 Rundle and Grassi Peak.

 |At a trail run event offered by Tsuu T'ina runners on the beautiful reserve they caretake|

 |Out on the trails by the Bow River with Andy and Grace|

 Enjoying a Warm Autumn – The end of September usually is the finish of hiking season.
 This year, the warmth of summer stretched almost to the last days of October.
 We didn’t let the beautiful chance pass by and hit the trails whenever we could.
 Here’s some of the evidence.

 |Morning hikes are often worth it.
 Sunrise.|